KollinRT/PythonTextBasedGame/README.md

 ```

 Use number keys (`1`, `2`, …), the arrow keys or `WASD` to travel to neighbouring
 nodes.
 Press `H` to consume the first available potion and `Esc` to exit.
-In
+Tap
+`F5` to open the save menu and choose a slot with `1-9`, and `F9` to open the
+load menu — the pygame client reads and writes the same SQLite slots as text
-battle, use the arrow keys or `A`/`D` to choose a target, number keys to trigger
+mode so you can swap between interfaces seamlessly.
+In battle, use the arrow
+keys or `A`/`D` to choose a target, number keys to trigger attacks, spells or
-attacks, spells or abilities, and `H` to drink a potion while enemies counter.
+abilities, and `H` to drink a potion while enemies counter.
+Healing spells
-Healing spells automatically apply to the caster so you can focus on defence or
+automatically apply to the caster so you can focus on defence or offence without
-offence without swapping target selection.
-The HUD shows whose turn it is so you
+swapping target selection.
+The HUD shows whose turn it is so you know when a
-know when a companion or ranger's pet is waiting for orders – the action keys
+companion or ranger's pet is waiting for orders – the action keys always
-always control the highlighted party member.
+control the highlighted party member.

 ### Controls at a glance